Bistard/myOwnBlog/README.md

 - load the thumbnail of the image first.
 - Some music maybe?
 - Background with some random figures using JS?
 (1%)
+- Parallax scrolling of different elements with its own scrolling speed.